pudly/schmopera-hugo/content/articles/4-opera-scenes-that-should-have-happened.md

 ---
-title: 4 Opera scenes that should have happened
+title: "4 Opera scenes that should have happened"
 ---

 ### 1. Mimì meets Musetta